Katrix/ChitChat/README.md

 - `chitchat.channel.mod.create.<channel name>` - Allows players to use create channels with the given channel name.
 - `chitchat.channel.mod.remove` - Allows players to use `/channel remove`.
 - `chitchat.channel.mod.remove.<channel name>` - Allows players to remove channels with the given channel name.
+- `chitchat.channel.mod.move.<channel name>` - Allows players to move another player to the specified channel.
+- `chitchat.channel.mod.move.offline` - Allows players to move an offline player.

+##Storage
+By default ChitChat will store channel and user information in a plaintext json file.
+This can be changed in the settings.
+The current options are plaintext, h2 database and NBT.

+Why would you want to save to NBT?
+Well for one, you can specify if you want compression or not.
+It also allows you to still easily edit the file as it is a valid nbt file that you can open in any program that opens those.
+Do note that NBT support is still experimental.